melfm/notes/docs/cnn.md

-# ConvNets
+# Convolutional Neural Networks (CNNs / ConvNets)
+- Make explicit assumption that the inputs are images
+- This allows to encode certain properties into the architecture
+- Vanilla neural nets don't scale well to full images.
+Say image of size 32x32x3, the net would have 32*32*3 = 3072 weights.
+- 3D volumes of neurons => Layers of a CNN have neurons arranged in 3 dimensions: width, height, depth
 - Sequence of layers, every layer transforms one volume of activations to another through a differentiable function.
-- Using three main types of layers to build ConvNet architectures: Convolutional Layer, Pooling Layer and Fully-connected Layer.

-Example architecture :
+## Layers used
+Convolutional Layer, Pooling Layer, and Fully-Connected Layer e.g. :
 - INPUT [32x32x3] will hold the raw pixel values of the image
 - CONV layer : computes the output of neurons that are connected to local regions in the input, each computing a dot product between their weights and a small region they are connected to in the input volume.
 So say we use 12 filters, this results in -> [32x32x12]
 - RELU : applies an elementwise activation function such as $max(0,x)$ thresholding at zero.
 This leaves the volume unchanged.